 Any proxy given pursuant to this solicitation may be revoked by the person giving it at any time before the Meeting by depositing an instrument in writing (including another proxy) executed by the shareholder or the shareholder's attorney authorized in writing: (i) at IMAX Corporation at 2525 Speakman Drive, Mississauga, Ontario, Canada L5K 1B1, Attention: Corporate Secretary, at any time up to and including 10:00 a.m.
 (Eastern Time) on the last business day prior to the date of the Meeting or any adjournment or postponement thereof; or (ii) in any other manner permitted by law.
 If you revoke your proxy and do not replace it with another form of proxy that has been properly deposited, you may still vote Common Shares registered in your name at the Meeting.
-If you are using a 15-digit control number to login to the Meeting.
+If you are using a 15-digit control number to login to the Meeting and you accept the terms and conditions, you will be provided the opportunity to vote by online ballot on the matters put forth at the Meeting.
 Your previously submitted proxies will be revoked if you vote on the online ballot at the Meeting.
 If you DO NOT wish to revoke all previously submitted proxies, do not vote on the online ballot at the Meeting.